 © 2016 Springer Science+Business Media DordrechtEnterprises are playing increasing roles in facilitating access to sanitation products and services in Indonesia and other developing economies.
 This study investigated the factors affecting the sustainability of sanitation enterprises in rural Indonesia.
 Interviews with 33 organisations representing sanitation enterprises, associations of sanitation enterprises, national and international civil society organisations (CSOs), donor organisations and national and local government agencies were conducted to explore different stakeholder perceptions about enterprise roles.
 The research revealed factors specific to the sanitation entrepreneurs themselves, such as their skills, entrepreneurial traits, pro-social motivations and intrinsic motivations, as well as factors within their enabling environment.
 Insufficient customer demand, inadequate capacity building opportunities, lack of financing options for entrepreneurs and their customers, and limited government support were observed to undermine sanitation enterprise success.
 Industry associations were found to be a useful intermediary support mechanism, particularly in the absence of significant government support for enterprises.
 However, such associations could also stifle innovation, and their role needs to be carefully developed, including financially sustainable models for such associations.
 This study has implications for how governments and CSOs in Indonesia and elsewhere might best support the role of enterprises and entrepreneurship towards improved sanitation outcomes.

-Rosenqvist, T, Mitchell, C & Willetts, J 2016, 'A short history of how we think and talk about sanitation services and why it matters', Journal of Water, Sanitation and Hygiene for Development, vol. 6, no. 1.View/Download from: UTS OPUS or Publisher's site
+Rosenqvist, T, Mitchell, C & Willetts, J 2016, 'A short history of how we think and talk about sanitation services and why it matters', Journal of Water, Sanitation and Hygiene for Development, vol. 6, no. 1.View/Download from: Publisher's site

-Gero, A, Fletcher, SM, Rumsey, M, Thiessen, J, Kuruppu, N, Buchan, J, Daly, J & Willetts, JR 2015, 'Disasters and climate change in the Pacific: Adaptive capacity of humanitarian response organisations', Climate and Development, vol. 7, no. 1, pp. 35-46.View/Download from: UTS OPUS or Publisher's site
+Gero, A, Fletcher, SM, Rumsey, M, Thiessen, J, Kuruppu, N, Buchan, J, Daly, J & Willetts, JR 2015, 'Disasters and climate change in the Pacific: Adaptive capacity of humanitarian response organisations', Climate and Development, vol. 7, no. 1, pp. 35-46.View/Download from: Publisher's site

 Climate change is likely to affect the pattern of disasters in the Pacific and, by extension, the organizations and systems involved in disaster response.
 This research focused on how immediate humanitarian health-related needs following disasters are met using the concept of adaptive capacity to investigate the resilience of organizations and the robustness of the broader system of disaster response.
 Four case study countries (Cook Islands, Fiji, Samoa, and Vanuatu) were chosen for deeper investigation of the range of issues present in the Pacific.
 Key findings were that adaptive capacity was enhanced by strong informal communication and relationships as well as formal relationships, appropriate participation of traditional leaders and churches, and recognition and support for the critical role national disaster management offices play in disaster coordination.
 Adaptive capacity was found to be constrained by lack of clear policies for requesting international assistance, lack of coordinated disaster assessments, and limited human resources for health in disaster response.
 Limitations in psychosocial support and Australian medical services to meet specific needs were observed.
 Finally, the research revealed that both Pacific and Australian disaster-response agencies would benefit from a strengthened 'future' focus to better plan for uncertainty and changing risks.

-Willetts, JR, Asker, S, Carrard, N & Winterford, K 2014, 'The practice of a strengths-based approach to community development in Solomon Islands', Development Studies Research, vol. 1, no. 1, pp. 354-367.View/Download from: UTS OPUS or Publisher's site
+Willetts, JR, Asker, S, Carrard, N & Winterford, K 2014, 'The practice of a strengths-based approach to community development in Solomon Islands', Development Studies Research, vol. 1, no. 1, pp. 354-367.View/Download from: Publisher's site

 This paper presents empirical findings from research undertaken in Solomon Islands to examine the use of strengths-based approaches (SBAs) by a group of non-governmental organizations (NGOs).
 A summary framework was developed to underpin the analysis, drawing on literature in social work, organizational management, community development, and international development fields.
 The paper employs this framework to reflect on the practice of six NGOs working in partnership in Solomon Islands over 2009–2014.
 The findings demonstrate alignment between the NGO practice in Solomon Islands and SBA philosophy and practice as described in the literature, particularly in terms of adherence to beliefs about innate community capacity, the need to draw on community resources to create change, and the delicate balance between a strengths focus and repression of problems that might need to be surfaced.
 The findings diverged from the literature in how NGOs saw their role.
 Whilst they saw themselves as facilitators rather than experts, they also saw the development process as a partnership between themselves and communities rather than community led.
 This paper contributes empirical evidence of the characteristics, complexities and limitations of implementing a SBA in Solomon Islands, including reflections on the tension between self-help and advocacy development strategies